dhso/docker-typecho-alpine-s6/README.md

 ### container volume map

-you need to map container path `/data` to your host machine for persistent data storage.
+you need to map container path `/data` and `/logs` to your host machine for persistent data storage.

 ## example